 Reheating Texas No Beans Chili

-- Microwave: Place chili in a microwave-safe bowl, cover loosely, and heat on high for 2-3 minutes, stirring halfway through.
+- Microwave: Heat on high for 2-3 minutes, stirring halfway through, until hot.

 Frequently Asked Questions